Neuroendocrine Tumor (NET)

-Carcinoid tumor is a type of neuroendocrine tumor that grows from neuroendocrine cells.
+Neuroendocrine tumor grows from neuroendocrine cells.
 Neuroendocrine cells receive and send messages through hormones to help the body function.
 Neuroendocrine cells are found in organs throughout the body.
+Neuroendocrine tumor used to be called carcinoid tumor.

-Carcinoid tumors often grow very slowly.
-In children and young adults, carcinoid tumors are most often found in the appendix, called appendiceal carcinoid tumors, or in the lungs, called bronchial tumors.
-In adults, carcinoid tumors are most often found in the digestive tract.
+Neuroendocrine tumors often grow very slowly.
+In children and young adults, neuroendocrine tumors are most often found in the appendix, called appendiceal neuroendocrine tumors, or in the lungs, called bronchial tumors.
+In adults, neuroendocrine tumors are most often found in the digestive tract, called GI NET.
 This tumor may spread to other parts of the body but does so more often in adults than children.

-Carcinoid tumor is rare in children and more common in adults.
+Neuroendocrine tumor is rare in children and more common in adults.
 Experts think that carcinoid tumor affects 4 in 100,000 adults.
-Carcinoid tumor in children and young adults is so rare that there is little data on how many young people have it.
+Neuroendocrine tumor in children and young adults is so rare that there is little data on how many young people have it.

-Some people with carcinoid tumors have symptoms, but others don’t.
-The symptoms of carcinoid tumor depend on where the tumor is inside the body.
+Some people with NETs have symptoms, but others don’t.
+The symptoms of NETs depend on where the tumor is inside the body.

-Patients with carcinoid tumor of the appendix usually have symptoms of appendicitis, such as pain in the abdomen.
+Patients with appendiceal neuroendocrine tumors usually have symptoms of appendicitis, such as pain in the abdomen.
 They may be diagnosed later with carcinoid tumor if the doctor removes the appendix and finds a tumor.
 Patients with carcinoid tumor in other parts of the digestive tract may have symptoms such as:

 - Pain in the abdomen